soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 ## Are we safe yet?

-We have made some progress - now we can't write `"Hello"` where we'd expect either a paragraph or a header, but we can still write `Structure "hello"` and get something that isn't a paragraph or a header.
+We have made some progress - now we can't write `"Hello"` where we'd expect either a paragraph or a heading, but we can still write `Structure "hello"` and get something that isn't a paragraph or a heading.
 So while we made it harder for the user to make mistakes by accident, we haven't really been able to **enforce the invariants** we wanted to enforce in our library.